 Ten out of ten for service, no request was too big, for example even though check out was in the morning, the staff accommodated us by giving us access to one of the unoccupied guest rooms so we could get our glam on for our evening event, The F1 Ball.
 A public convenience would not have sufficed for the level of ball gown glamour we were aiming for.

-Ten out of ten for location as well.
-The hotel is surrounded by all the top end London eateries, Nobu, Sexy Fish and Hide just to name a few.
+Ten out of ten for the location as well.
+The hotel is surrounded by all the top-end London eateries, Nobu, Sexy Fish, and Hide just to name a few.
 And is also ideally located to soak up nature, as Hyde Park and Green Park are both within walking distance.
-And as far as the shops go, you have arrived at a designer mecca, the new Stella McCartney store, the Victoria Beckham boutique and also Saville Row are all under ten minute’s walk.
+And as far as the shops go, you have arrived at a designer mecca, the new Stella McCartney store, the Victoria Beckham boutique, and also Saville Row are all under ten minute’s walk.
 The closest tube station is Bond Street, but we opted to walk everywhere, as it is the best way to soak up everything London has to offer.

 All in all, it was a wonderful trip, enhanced by the delightful service of the staff at the Chesterfield.
 This was our first experience at a Red Carnation hotel, it certainly will not be our last.